< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 DAYLOG TUE 17 SEP 24: Pete Buttigieg sez of Trump: "Cats!
 Dogs!
 Geese!
 Laura Loomer!
 Look, now he's attacking Taylor!
 Like the last season of a show that gets canceled for getting over-the-top, and at the same time, boring."

 "This election is about jobs, wages, climate, health care, abortion.
 Not his show.
 Your life."
-The polls keep saying the election will be close; anyone watching what's going on knows it won't.
-MAGA is fading away and disappearing.
+The polls keep saying the election will be close, but do the polls reflect reality?
+[ED: Unfortunately, they did.]

 * Ukrainian President Volodymyr Zelenskyy has been working on a "peace plan" to end the war in Ukraine.
 It's not quite finished yet, but American officials who are in the loop find the plan workable.